Kolarian

 Kolarian is a word first used by George Campbell for Munda languages.
-He described it as one of the three non-Aryan language families of India, which he made up, along with the Tibeto-Burman and the Dravidian.
+He described it as one of the three non-Aryan language families of India, along with the Tibeto-Burman and the Dravidian.
 It is a branch of Austro-asiatic languages spoken in the eastern regions of the Indians subcontinent, and is also known as Munda languages.
 Its not a single tribal language but a group of tribal family languages.
 The speakers are called Kolarian tribes.

 The following languages belong to the group: